polybiusproxy/hxCodec/README.md

 ### 4. Playing videos

-Put your video in assets/videos.
+Put your video in `assets/videos`.
-**WARNING: IT MUST BE IN 1280x720px.**

-To play a video at the beginning of a week in Story Mode, add the following code in `StoryMenuState.hx`:
+To play a video at the beginning of a week in Story Mode, add the following code in **`StoryMenuState.hx`**:

 First, add a variable called `isCutscene`: